 Scar Treatments In Children

 - Topical treatment: Prescription lotions, creams, gels, and moisturizers with vitamin E or oil may help improve the appearance of scars by making them less visible.
 Skin products such as Mederma, Aquaphor, and Eucerine may soften the scar.
-Before using any such product, it is essential to consult the dermatologist (2).
+Before using any such product, it is essential to consult a dermatologist (3).

-- Pressure therapy: A pressure dressing such as stocking or elastic bandage is applied on the wound to reduce the scar or prevent the recurrence of keloid (when it was removed surgically) (6).
+- Pressure therapy: A pressure dressing such as a stocking or elastic bandage is applied on the wound to reduce the scar or prevent the recurrence of keloid (when it is removed surgically) (6).

 - Laser therapy: The upper layers of the scar tissue are removed using laser light, thus reducing the thickness of the scar.
 Laser treatment is recommended based on the depth of the scar.
 The scar may remain but become less prominent.
-Laser therapy works for most types of scars, including keloid scars (7).
+Laser therapy works for most types of scars, including keloid scars (11).
+A study conducted on children aged 2 to 10 years with post-burn hypertrophic scars found that laser therapy was effective in improving scar conditions.
+The report states, “Photobiomodulation (PBM) is an efficient and safe therapeutic modality for post-burn hypertrophic scars in children, with no side effects, and should be considered a part of combination therapy for better results (12).”

 - Scar revision: These techniques are intended to reduce the size of the scar or blend it with the skin.
 Some of the methods include Z-plasty, laser resurfacing, and dermabrasioniA cosmetic surgery performed to remove superficial layers of skin .